HDFGroup/hermes/README.md

 * A C++ compiler that supports C++ 17.
 * [Thallium](https://mochi.readthedocs.io/en/latest/installing.html) - RPC library for HPC.
 Use a version greater than `0.5` for RoCE support.
 * [yaml-cpp](https://github.com/jbeder/yaml-cpp) - YAML file parser
-* MPI (tested with MPICH `3.3.2` and OpenMPI `4.0.3`).
-Note: The MPI-IO adapter only supports MPICH.
-If you don't need the MPI-IO adapter you can use OpenMPI, but you must define the CMake variable `HERMES_ENABLE_MPIIO_ADAPTER=OFF`.
 * HDF5 1.14.0 if compiling with VFD
+* MPI-IO adapter only tested with MPICH and OpenMPI.

 ## Building